|

 to the present civilization.

-5. forever: le. olam means "perpetually" and is often used
+5. forever: le. olAm means "perpetually" and is often used

 as an idiom to indicate the extent of a designated period of time.
 Indicated